-Leave the Active button on to immediately activate the notification rules, in which case they will run at the next scheduled time, or turn this option off to leave the notification deactivated (e.g., if you are not finished setting it up).
+Leave the Active button on to immediately activate the notification, in which case it will run at the next scheduled time, or turn this option off to leave the notification deactivated (e.g., if you are not finished setting it up).

-The following methods allow you to reuse settings from other notification rules rather than entering settings from scratch:
+The following methods allow you to reuse settings from other notifications rather than entering settings from scratch:

-- Import previously-saved notification rules for the same or another dashboard.
-You must first export notification rules to a .json file (in the notification management area). - Create another set of notification rules similar to the previous notification rules.
-This method only works if you immediately create new notification rules for the same dashboard.
+- Import a previously-saved notification for the same or another dashboard.
+You must first export a notification to a .json file (in the notification management area). - Create another notification similar to the previous notification.
+This method only works if you immediately create a new notification for the same dashboard.
 To use this method, check the Create Another box at the bottom of the Create/Edit Notify Rules.
 This will leave the dialog open, allowing you to change the name and other properties as desired.